 I explained to my son, when Simon was in the bathroom, that actually he was being really good, he just had Mr Fussy in front of him.
 Bill nodded quietly and then bellowed upon the man’s return, “Mummy!
 Mr Fussy’s back!”
 It didn’t help.
 Mr Cowell took it up a notch, actually punching the back of the chair intermittently; then he started yelling at the cabin crew about the quality of scones the airline served and the length of time he was expected to sit in a seat, especially (with a gesture backwards at my mildly-mannered four- year old) ‘in front of THIS’.
 Had I been a braver, more confrontational adult, or had I been my husband, I would have suggested he get off the flight right now, and neglected to hand him a life jacket.

-By the time we landed I had a banging headache and was twitching every time either Bill or Olive moved a toe.
-Then the pilot announced that there was a slight delay because the doors of the plane were frozen shut, and they were just trying to get a heater of some kind.
-I think I saw Simon Cowell scrunching the in-flight tea menu into a ball and looking for his lighter.
-I am happy in the thought that I will never, ever sit next to that man again.
+By the time we landed I had a banging headache and was twitching every time either Bill or my daughter, Scotty, moved a toe.
+When the pilot announced that there was a slight delay because the doors of the plane were frozen shut, and they were just trying to get a heater of some kind, I think I saw Simon Cowell patting his pockets down, looking for a lighter.
+I am happy in the thought that I will never, ever sit near that man again.
 For the next flight over, as a pre-emptive strike, I’m making t-shirts for the kids.
-Bill’s will read, “Welcome to Public Transport.”
-Olive’s will read, “My mum travelled with other people’s kids for years.
-Your turn.”
+Bill’s will read, Welcome to Public Transport.
+Scotty’s will read, My mum travelled with other people’s kids for years.
+Your turn.